ahmedargoubi/FTP_Anonymous/README.md

 # Setting Up and Testing Anonymous FTP

-This repository documents the configuration and testing of an anonymous FTP server using vsftpd on Ubuntu.
+This repository documents the configuration and testing of an anonymous FTP server using vsftpd.

 ## Setup (Ubuntu machine)